 From the back of the box:

 Let’s be real; modern life can feel surreal and disorienting sometimes.
-This tarot deck, updated from the classic Rider Waite version, is perfect for everyone from novice to expert who is looking for guidance in today’s world, which often feels like it’s on fire.
+This tarot deck, updated from the classic Rider Waite version, is perfect for everyone from the novice to expert who is looking for guidance in today’s world, which often feels like it’s on fire.

 Each of the 78 cards is connected to today’s world by characters and situations you might encounter any day.
 Some of the illustrations are lighthearted, like the King of Cups depicted as a handsome barista, and some are less so, such as the Seven of Wands represented by a heated political protest in the streets, but each card is true to the experience of life today while staying true to its original tarot meaning.